PG-Insights/Auto-Email-for-Proton-Bridge/README.md

 This uses a localhost loopback on 127.0.0.1 with port 1025 The Proton-Bridge client is responsible for sending the emails

+The scripts expect that a .env file is located in the root directory with the format outlined below:

+    UNAME = "proton-email@youraddress.com"
+    PASS = "password-from-proton-bridge-not-account"

 Once Proton-Bridge is configured, you will need the run the email_server.py script in a TMUX session and then can use the compose_email function to send Text and HTML through